bssrdev/wilderhood/_africandiaries/2015-12-19-African-Diaries-Making-an-images.markdown

 </p>

 <p>
-<em>First</em>, this requires you to be inspired, by a scene you have seen earlier or something about how you want to depict a certain subject, or a creative vision.
+<em>First</em>, this requires you to be inspired, by a scene you have seen earlier or something about how you want to depict a certain subject, or a creative vision. <br>

 <em>Second</em>, you have to be on the look out where this inspiration can be put into practice.
 Not all places, subjects, conditions will be suitable.
-Some may require rapid adjustments on the photographers side to accommodate the scene into the vision.
-Third, during the execution, you might have to make compromises.
+Some may require rapid adjustments on the photographers side to accommodate the scene into the vision. <br>

+<em>Third</em>, during the execution, you might have to make compromises.
 After having gone through this whole process, the outcome no matter how close or far away from the vision yields a sense of achievement.
 </p>

 <p>